-Rick And Morty Season 3: Dan Harmon, Justin Roiland Reveal More Sneak Previews
+‘Rick And Morty’ Season 3: Dan Harmon, Justin Roiland Reveal More Sneak Previews

 — Gallery1988 (@Galleries1988) January 5, 2017

 Harmon added that if Roiland was with him, he would agree.
-He added that it is taking them longer to complete Rick and Morty but they can’t put their finger on what’s wrong.
+He added that it is taking them longer to complete Rick and Morty, but they can’t put their finger on what’s wrong.
 Harmon admitted that one reason for the delay is their mounting creative struggles.
-He also relayed how he keeps on having fights with Roiland and they can’t seem to make progress.
+He also relayed how he keeps on having fights with Roiland, and they can’t seem to make progress.

 While Harmon did mention about fighting with Roiland, the nature of these fights could be pretty similar to the relationship between Rick and his grandson Morty.
 Harmon moved to clarify this statement in Twitter where he added that he never remembered that he and Roiland fought.
 However, if they did, it is not the reason why the animated series is taking too long to write.